 Day 4 – St Francisville, Louisiana

 Established in 1809, St. Francisville is the oldest town in the Florida Parishes.
 Below where St. Francisville is located currently, was a settlement called Bayou Sara in the 1790’s.
-When this settlement was destroyed by flooding and fires, many of the structures and artifacts were hauled up the bluff into St. Francisville, where they are still standing.
+When this settlement was destroyed by flooding and fires, many of the structures and artefacts were hauled up the bluff into St. Francisville where they are still standing.
 The town is referred to as “two miles long and two yards wide,” but that definitely doesn’t mean they have nothing to offer!
 Stop in at one of the unique shops, historical homes, beautiful churches, or breathtaking parks and you will agree.
-Spanish moss trees grow throughout the town, lending a beautiful southern comfort to the

 Day 5 – Natchez, Mississippi

 This charming river town was first inhabited by Natchez Indians and French explorers who shared the land.
 It was founded in 1716, making it the oldest city on the Mississippi.
 The city is known for its elegance, hospitality, and impressive preservation of history – found on every street corner throughout Natchez.
 Guests enjoy the unique shops, restaurants, museums, and historical homes located in Natchez, all of which contribute to Hugh Bayless’ book, “The 100 Best Towns in America.”

 Day 6 - Vicksburg, Mississippi